gmail unsubscribeemail managementproductivity

 Option 2: Gmail's native tools

-1. Use Manage Subscriptions feature
+1. Use the Manage Subscriptions feature

 2. Unsubscribe from 10 senders at a time